ogradyso/CPP_Quest/README.md

 # CPP Quest

-This is my first attempt at making an RPG-style C++ Learning Console game.
+This is my first attempt at making an RPG-style Console game for people interested in learning C++.
 I decided to make this game because LeetCode is cool and semi-gamified but I like RPGs.
 I have a lot to do to make this game useful to anyone but myself.

 ## Gameplay
 For now, this will only be a console app consisting of interview-style read/write input and output operations